juncture-digital/juncture/examples/hello-juncture/README.md

 # Hello, Juncture

 This example illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a simple Juncture essay.
+The public URL for the web page associated with this essay is [https://dev.juncture-digital.org/juncture-digital/juncture/examples/hello-juncture](https://dev.juncture-digital.org/juncture-digital/juncture/examples/hello-juncture).

 ## Aulacophora indica